"It's the world's greatest company, period."

 2. Enduring demand

 Demand for oil is strikingly consistent.
 For most companies, steady demand equates to steady cash generation.
 But for Exxon, the consistency of demand for oil is just as important as the duration of that demand.
 Constant doubts about the staying power of oil have helped to keep Exxon's shares consistently undervalued, allowing management and dividend reinvestors to steadily gobble up shares at attractive prices while the company continues to outpace expectations.

 For another case study in the importance of demand, consider Procter & Gamble, which I've recommended to Income Investor members.
 P&G's core products (razor blades, toilet paper, disposable diapers, etc.) all face little chance of technological obsolescence.
 Better yet, demand is regular and firmly entrenched.
 Maybe I'm just a pretty boy, but I'd be living in my car before I stopped buying razors and toilet paper.

-Now consider companies whose fates hinge on innovation, such as search player Yahoo!
+Now consider companies whose fates hinge on innovation, such as an Advanced Micro Devices

 Ponder that for a second, and now take look at this.
 According to dividend guru Jeremy Siegel, these are among the highest-returning S&P 500 stocks from 1957 to 2003:

 - R.J.
 Reynolds Tobacco (now owned by Reynolds American)